oftenzhan/OftenDeck/scripts/oftendeck_new_scratchbuild.md

 This is a complete remake of my Raspberry Pi OS for OftenDeck Ver 1.1.
 It uses an install script and symlinks to keep everything neat and organized together.

-# Flashing the SD Card
+## Flashing the SD Card

 Flash an SD card with raspberry pi OS lite.

+## Screen Adjustments

 The /boot/cmdline.txt and/or the /boot/config.txt May need to be changed to fit screen rotation.

 - For Raspberry Pi 4, official 7" touch screen, and Smartipi case, no additional configuration is needed.
 - For Microjournal Rev.2.ReVamp, the following needs to be added to the `cmdline.txt`:

 ```
+video=HDMI-A-1:400x1280M@60,rotate=90
 ```

-Plug it into Raspberry Pi.
+## Install Git and download Repository

+Before installing the GitHub repository, we need to install the git app.

-### Enable and connect to Wifi
+### Turn on Wifi

+Type the following into the terminal:

 ```
 sudo raspi-config